HigherOrderCO/HVM3/README.md

 The **HVM** is an efficient implementation of the [Interaction Calculus](https://github.com/HigherOrderCO/Interaction-Calculus) (IC).

-The Interaction Calculus is a new foundation for computing, similar to the Lambda Calculus, but theoretically more efficient.
+The Interaction Calculus is a new foundation for computing, similar to the Lambda Calculus, but theoretically optimal.
 The HVM is an efficient implementation of this new paradigm, and can be seen as a fast engine for symbolic computations.